The combinatorial formula for open gravitational descendents: Introduction

 Two marked odd critical nodal ribbon graphs $\iota\colon G\to\Sigma,~\iota'\colon G'\to\Sigma'$ are isomorphic, if there is an orientation preserving homeomorphism $\Phi\colon(\Sigma,\{z_i\},\{x_i\})\to(\Sigma',\{z'_i\},\{x'_i\}),$ of marked surfaces, and an isomorphism of graphs $\phi\colon G\to G'$, such that \begin{enumerate} \item $\iota'\circ\phi = \Phi\circ\iota.$ \item The maps preserve the markings. \end{enumerate} \end{definition}

-In Figure~\ref{fig:nodal} there is a nodal graph of genus~$0$, with~$5$ boundary marked points, $6$ internal marked points, three components, one of them is a ghost, two nodes, where a plus sign is drawn next to the legal side of a node and a minus sign is drawn next to the illegal side.
+In Figure~\ref{fig:nodalgraph} there is a nodal graph of genus~$0$, with~$5$ boundary marked points, $6$ internal marked points, three components, one of them is a ghost, two nodes, where a plus sign is drawn next to the legal side of a node and a minus sign is drawn next to the illegal side.

-\begin{nn} Denote by $\oRc^m_{g,k,l}$ the set of isomorphism classes of odd $(g,k,l)-$critical nodal ribbon graphs with $m$ legal nodes. \end{nn} \begin{rmk} In Section \ref{sec:strebel} we have to consider more general ribbon graphs, and the notions of this subsection are defined in an another equivalent way. \end{rmk} The goal of this paper is to prove the following theorem
+\begin{nn} Denote by $\oRc^m_{g,k,l}$ the set of isomorphism classes of odd $(g,k,l)-$critical nodal ribbon graphs with $m$ legal nodes. \end{nn} \begin{rmk} In Section \ref{sec:strebel} we have to consider more general ribbon graphs, and the notions of this subsection are defined in a different but equivalent way. \end{rmk} The goal of this paper is to prove the following theorem

 \begin{thm} Fix $g,k,l\ge 0$ which satisfy conditions \ref{eq:restrictions}.
 Let $\lambda_1,\ldots,\lambda_l$ be formal variables.
 Then we have

 where